-The Lillian Dean Inspiration Award is given by the Central Coast Writers Conference to a Central Coast author who has demonstrated achievement in his or her field of work, facilitated early writers to grow and flourish and is a mentor/peer to all who tap the keys.
-The award is named for the Cuesta College instructor who created the Central Coast Writers Conference 33 years ago and encouraged writers to improve their skills and ultimately publish.
-Past recipients include Wendelin Van Draanen, Tom Wilmer, David Congalton, Paul Alan Fahey, and other distinguished writers.
+The Lillian Dean Inspiration Award is given by the Central Coast Writers Conference to a Central Coast author or mentor who has demonstrated achievement, dedication, and facilitated early writers to grow and flourish.
+The recipient is a mentor and peer to all who tap the keys and strive to create with the written word.
+The award is named for Lillian Dean, the Cuesta College instructor who created the Central Coast Writers Conference 35 years ago and encouraged writers to improve their skills and ultimately publish.
+Past recipients include Carroll Leslie, Wendelin Van Draanen, Tom Wilmer, David Congalton, Paul Alan Fahey, Catherine Ryan Hyde, and other distinguished writers and supporters.

-Award ceremony will be part of the Keynote at the Central Coast Writer’s Conference on Thursday, September 28, 2017 at the Cuesta College Cultural and Performing Arts Center.
+The award ceremony will be part of the Keynote at the Central Coast Writers Conference on Thursday, September 26, 2019 at the Harold J. Miossi Cultural and Performing Arts Center.

 The Lillian Dean Inspiration Award Recipient for 2019 is...

 The Cuesta College Central Coast Writers Conference congratulates

 Judy Salamacha fulfilled her childhood career aspirations to write for newspapers when she relocated to the Central Coast.
 She retired in 2018 after sixteen years as a deadline reporter/photographer, feature writer and columnist published weekly or bi-weekly in the San Luis Obispo Tribune, Morro Bay Sun Bulletin, and the newspapers and magazines published by Simply Clear Marketing & Media, Living Lavishly, Inspired Health, The Bay News, Coast News, and SLO City News, Reveal the Central Coast and Biz Matters.